bingmoonie/dictionaryExtension/README.txt

 Credits:
-lexer.js is from an opensource project jspos.This file is used to tokenize the sentences http://developer.wordnik.com/docs.html#!/word/getDefinitions_get_2 is used to get dicitionary defitnion http://text-processing.com/docs/ is used to find part of speech of target word. jQuery is an opensource project too.
+lexer.js and lexion.js_ is from an opensource project jspos.This file is used to tokenize the sentences http://developer.wordnik.com/docs.html#!/word/getDefinitions_get_2 is used to get dicitionary defitnion http://text-processing.com/docs/ is used to find part of speech of target word. jQuery is an opensource project too.